Chondronecrosis of the larynx following use of the laryngeal mask airway | Canada Hyperbarics Skip to main content

 Canadian Relevance

-While this was not a Canadian study or authored by Canadian researchers, hyperbaric oxygen therapy is available in Canada and recognized by Health Canada for treating certain radiation-induced tissue injuries, which aligns with the patient's history of laryngeal irradiation.
+While this was not a Canadian study or authored by Canadian researchers, hyperbaric oxygen therapy is available in Canada and recognised by Health Canada for treating certain radiation-induced tissue injuries, which aligns with the patient's history of laryngeal irradiation.

 Study Limitations